-The purpose of this doctoral concentration in Special Education is to help students develop advanced foundational knowledge in the area of special education, yet provide the latitude necessary for a program of research that meets the individual research focus of the doctoral student in collaboration with the advisor.
+The Special Education doctoral concentration helps students develop advanced foundational knowledge in the area of special education, yet provides the latitude necessary for a program of research that meets the individual research focus of the doctoral student in collaboration with a student’s advisor.
 Our doctoral students are likely to arrive with an extensive knowledge base at the master’s level of special education, which often exceeds 42 credits.
-The Ed.D. concentration in Special Education extends this knowledge base, by encouraging the development of both breadth and depth in an area of study that will carry students well-beyond the dissertation as they transition into research careers.
+The Ed.D. concentration in Special Education extends this knowledge base by encouraging the development of both breadth and depth in an area of study that will carry students well-beyond the dissertation as they transition into research careers.
 Special Education meets the criteria established by national and state accrediting boards, the Council for Exceptional Children (CEC) and National Council for Accreditation of Teacher Education (NCATE).
 Disciplinary accreditation is critical to national visibility, placing graduates, and developing a national pool of strong applicants.

 The goals of the Special Education doctoral study are as follows:

 Follow this link to the Special Eduation concentration website.

 Applicants applying for the Ed.D.degree in Special Education should possess a master's degree in special education or a related area (e.g. psychology, school psychology, communication disorders, school counseling, elementary/secondary education, educational administration) and demonstrate they have met the prerequisite competencies in special education which include the foundations of special education (e.g., laws, policies, and beliefs), assessment, curriculum and instruction in special education, and child development.
 It is preferred that applicants possess a teaching and/or administrative license from an NCATE-approved program in special education or a related area and at least three years of teaching and/or administrative experience.